Body Shape Guide

 Pear Body Shape

-The pear body shape — also called triangle body shape — is where your hips are wider than your bust or shoulders.
-It is one of the most common female body shapes.
-This guide covers pear body shape measurements, outfit ideas, best jeans, dresses, and style tips.
+The pear body shape, also called triangle body shape, is where your hips are wider than your bust or shoulders.
+Pear body shape measurements show hips at least 5% wider than bust, with a defined waist.
+This guide covers outfit ideas, best jeans, dresses, and style tips.

 ✓ Hips wider than bust